kamailio/kamcli/README.md

   * `psql` cli tool is used by some `db` subcommands

+#### SQLite Backend ####

+No extra Python package needs to be installed, it is included in the core language extensions.

+Notes:
+  * it may require to install `sqlite3` tool if wanted to execute `kamcli db ...` cli specific subcommands.

 #### Install In Virtual Environment ####

 It is recommended to install in a virtual environment at least for development.